 Oh, and the Daylite Plus has both the sternum strap and the hipbelt, which ensure that it stays safely secured to your back.
 And which help transfer the load of the pack onto your hips, so that you won’t have to deal with sore shoulders ever again.

 Depending on how many items you carry around on a daily basis, you will want to look for a backpack that can actually hold them all.
-And not just have them jumbled around in the main compartment, but something that allows you to organize everything neatly, so that you always know where everything is.
+And not just have them jumbled around in the main compartment, but something that allows you to organize everything neatly so that you always know where everything is.

 If you’re always carrying your laptop, then a dedicated sleeve or compartment for your electronics is a must.
-It’s also preferable for the backpack to have smaller pockets for all the necessary accessories – charger, mouse, external drive etc.
+It’s also preferable for the backpack to have smaller pockets for all the necessary accessories – charger, mouse, external drive, etc.

-On the other hand, if you tend to carry a lot of pens and papers with you, you should look for a backpack that has an entire compartment dedicated to organization.
+On the other hand, if you tend to carry a lot of pens and papers with you, you should look for a backpack that has an entire compartment dedicated to the organization.
 These will generally feature several slip pockets – some of them large enough to fit a regular iPad – and pen holders, with ample space in the actual compartment for the papers and notebooks.

 How do you get to school or work every day?
-It’s important to take this into consideration, because you will need to get a backpack that’s going to fit in with your way of commuting.
+It’s important to take this into consideration because you will need to get a backpack that’s going to fit in with your way of commuting.

 If you’re driving to work every day, then this is not really going to be an issue.
 But if you’re riding a bike for half an hour to work every single day, you should look for a lightweight backpack that’s made from durable materials, and that has both a sternum strap and a hipbelt.
 These two clever features will stop the backpack from bouncing around on your shoulders, and assure that it stays attached to your body even if you go flying off your bike.

 And if you’re riding the subway or the bus to school, I highly suggest you look into anti-theft backpacks.
 There are loads of amazing options out there, but I’m only going to show you a few of the best ones here.
-Those backpacks are excellent for public transportation, as they are usually made from cut-proof fabrics, feature lockable zippers and will successfully deter any pickpocket that tries to get inside them.
+Those backpacks are excellent for public transportation, as they are usually made from cut-proof fabrics, feature lockable zippers, and will successfully deter any pickpocket that tries to get inside them.

 I would also suggest an anti-theft backpack if your preferred method of commute is walking.